 - 6.2.1 The term of office for any Governor shall be 4 years, except for any post which is held ex officio.
-Subject to remaining eligible to be a particular type of Governor, any person may be re-appointed or reelected to the Governing Body.
-Any Staff Governor who ceases to be employed at the Academy will resign as a Governor. - 6.2.2 A Governor shall serve for no more than 2 terms of office, 3 by exception and only with the consent of the Diocesan Bishop and the Diocesan Directors.
+Subject to remaining eligible to be a particular type of Governor, any person may be re-appointed or reelected to the Local Governing Committee.
+Any Staff Governor who ceases to be employed at the Academy will resign as a Governor. - 6.2.2 A Governor shall serve for no more than 2 terms of office, 3 by exception and only with the consent of the Diocesan Bishop and the Diocesan Director of Education, with special regard being made where a Governor's skills are deemed to be of special benefit to the Trust and/or the Academy.